Plastic Tubing

 Centrifuge Tubes

 Custom-made tubes for use in laboratory centrifuges, typically made from high-purity resins or polypropylene.
-These tubes must be precise to withstand high-speed spinning in laboratories.
+These tubes must be precise to withstand high-speed spinning in laboratories, and they are often evaluated for dimensional accuracy, chemical resistance, clarity, sealing performance, and consistency across production lots.

 Vinyl Tubing